 A mammogram is an X-ray of the breast that helps your provider look for signs of breast cancer.
 The Centers for Disease Control and Prevention recommends that women get a mammogram every two years beginning at age 50.
 If you have a family history of breast cancer, your provider may recommend more frequent mammograms starting in your 40s.
 Learn more about mammograms.

 AmeriHealth Caritas DC has hosted or supported various mammography screening events at hospitals across the city, including events hosted by Howard University Hospital and MedStar Washington Hospital Center.
 These events typically include activities, education, screening, food, and fun.
 Please reach out to our Community Outreach Solutions team at 202-216-2318 for more information about these events.

 AmeriHealth Caritas DC hosts a mobile mammography screening van once a month in different areas of the District, so you don’t have to go out of your way to get a breast cancer screening.
 Check the community events calendar to view the van’s schedule or call our Community Outreach Solutions team at 202-216-2318 for more information.

 WW® (formerly Weight Watchers®)

 Let’s get healthier together!
 As an AmeriHealth Caritas enrollee, you can receive vouchers to attend WW meetings in your community at no cost.
 These meetings offer guidance from a trained meeting leader and group support to help you meet your weight loss goals.

 For more information or to receive WW vouchers, call our Community Outreach Solutions team at 202-216-2318.

-We offer a program called Active&Fit to help you get and stay active and learn more about healthy behaviors.
+We offer a program called Active&Fit (PDF) to help you get and stay active and learn more about healthy behaviors.
 Enrollees can opt to visit participating fitness centers throughout the city or participate in a home fitness program.